wp-plugins/6scan-protection/readme.txt

 = How is 6Scan Security different from an antivirus or antimalware product? =

 Antivirus and antimalware products are designed to let you know when your site is infected by a virus or malware, and help you remove it.
 However, the existence of a virus or malware on your site means it has already been compromised by hackers!
 6Scan Security prevents hackers from getting into your site in the first place, meaning you will never have malware installed.
 However, 6Scan does include a malware scanner that will let you know if there is any pre-existing malicious code on your site.

+= How am I notified if new security vulnerabilities are found on my site? =

+You can be notified in three different ways:

+* An email message.
+* A text (SMS) message.
+* A notification on your Wordpress dashbord.

+To set your notification preferences, simply open your 6Scan Security dashboard, click the Settings tab, and check or uncheck the boxes under Notifications.

+= How do I unsubscribe from email notifications? =

+Easy!
+Open your 6Scan Security dashboard, click the Settings tab, and uncheck the email box under Notifications.
+You will no longer receive new vulnerability notifications by email.

+= What is the backup feature? =

+In addition to our security features, we have also added automatic scheduled backups for your Wordpress site.
+The backup feature makes sure that even in case of an accidental deletion, server problem, or even lost password, you will be able to restore a working and secure version of your site.

+Our automatic backup runs automatically on a schedule, backing up both your database and your site's files to our secure cloud datacenter.
+A number of previous backups can be stored, ensuring you can go back to a number of points in time.
+You can download the backups from your 6Scan dashboard; backups are secured, and their download is protected by a key, so only you can download them.

 = I have a feature request! =